 The ship was all hers then, as far as Harriet was concerned.
 Gemma was livid at first when Harriet told her the new plan, but then she said she understood.
 She wanted to visit, maybe move in.
 Harriet thought about it for a while, and told her to wait a month.
 She had some business to sort out first, she realized.
-But really Harriet just liked the feeling of being on top of the world, all alone, no voice in her head.
+But really Harriet just liked the feeling of being on top of the world, all alone, with no voice in her head.
 Well, JD was still there, and they had sex most nights for a while, which was awkward but nice.
-Harriet meanwhile spent the days hacking into the computer systems and systematically putting them all under her control; she needed to be sure she was safe.
+Harriet meanwhile spent the days hacking into the ship's systems and systematically putting them all under her control; she needed to be sure she was safe.

 After that, when she wasn’t working on Skillz or yelling at the new underlings she hired to run Michael’s VC firm down on Earth, Harriet spent long hours making a list of how to kill all the men so no one else would find out.
 (Though she thought she probably shouldn’t kill the one frozen Black man; she still rather liked the idea of becoming a nice person.)

-She started wondering if she could fully recreate the feeling of the visit from the mystery woman with Skillz, really create apocalypse-stopping magic.
+She started wondering if she could fully recreate the feeling of the visit from the mystery woman with Skillz, like really create apocalypse-stopping magic.
 When Harriet couldn’t pull it off, though, she started to drift into a dark space.
 She spent those nights visiting the control panel over Michael’s bed, lingering over the port where she knew she could program the bed to kill him.
 Unlike him, she had made a fairer society, she told herself.
+And told herself.

 Harriet pissed on Michael’s cryo-bed in anger and screamed.
 He slept on.